 3. Vortex Viper

-This scope has a lot better low-end power options than the Nikon or the Burris, with a 1-4X magnification range.
+This scope has a lot better low-end power options than the Nikon or the Leupold with a 1-4X magnification range.
 It’s designed for hunting at closer quarters, and provides a wider field of vision and a brighter image.
 It’s very highly rated on Amazon, and recommended by Guns and Ammo magazine as a top scope for low range hunting.
-Plus, it’s very reasonably priced (half as much as the Burris).
 If you’re looking for some low-end versatility, go for this one!

 The Viper uses a lower power range to achieve better precision when hunting within 500 yards.
 The lenses provide a nice, wide field of vision, and let in lots of flight, even at top power.
 Unlike many other low power scopes, this one has a true 1X setting.
 That’s a big plus for old-school hunters, who like to have the option of shooting without any zoom.